usnistgov/800-63-3/sp800-63b/sec8_security.md

 | Offline cracking | Use an authenticator with a high entropy authenticator secret.
 | | Use an authenticator that locks up after a number of repeated failed activation attempts.
 | | Store memorized secrets in a salted, hashed form to raise the cost of dictionary attacks; use a keyed hash.
+| Side channel attack | Use authenticator algorithms that are designed to maintain constant power consumption and timing regardless of secret values
 | Phishing or pharming | Use authenticators with dynamic outputs where knowledge of one output does not assist in deriving a subsequent output.
 | Social engineering | Use authenticators with dynamic outputs where knowledge of one output does not assist in deriving a subsequent output.
 | Online guessing | Use authenticators that generate high entropy output.